 Paul A. Green

-Dr. Paul A. Green is a research professor in UMTRI's Driver Interface Group and an adjunct professor in the University of Michigan (U-M) Department of Industrial and Operations Engineering (IOE).
+Dr. Paul A. Green is a research professor in UMTRI's Driver Interface Group and an adjunct professor/research professor in the University of Michigan (U-M) Department of Industrial and Operations Engineering (IOE).
 He is also a past president of the Human Factors and Ergonomics Society.
+He is a fellow in the Human Factors and Ergonomics Society and Chartered Institute of Ergonomics and Human Factors, and board-certified as a human factors professional (Board of Certification in Professional Ergonomics).
 Dr. Green teaches automotive human factors and human-computer interaction classes.
-He is the leader of U-M's Human Factors Engineering Short Course, the flagship continuing education course in the profession, now in its 55th year.
+He is the leader of U-M's Human Factors Engineering Short Course, the flagship continuing-education course in the profession, now approaching its' 60th year.

-Dr. Green leads a research team that focuses on driver distraction, driver workload, and workload managers, navigation system design, and motor-vehicle controls and displays.
+Dr. Green leads a research team that focuses on driver distraction, driver workload, and workload managers, navigation-system design, and motor-vehicle controls and displays, and more recently, partially automated vehicles.
 That research makes extensive use of instrumented cars and driving simulators.

-Dr. Green's research has been published in close to 300 journal articles, proceedings papers, and technical reports.
+Dr. Green's research has been published in more than 300 journal articles, proceedings papers, and technical reports.
 He was the lead author of several landmark publications: the first set of U.S. DOT telematics guidelines and SAE recommended practices concerning navigation system design (SAE J2364, the 15-second rule) and design compliance calculations (SAE J2365).
-He is the lead author of SAE J2944, Operational Definitions of Driving Performance Measures and Statistics.
+Most importantly, he is the lead author of SAE J2944, Operational Definitions of Driving Performance Measures and Statistics.